Leila-Ta/MIMICS-Duo/README.md

 ![Clarification panme Example](./Data/Picture1.png)

 MIMICS-Duo contains three different labels as below:
 + **Clarification panes preferences-Offline Rating** Rating labels for all clarification panes generated for a given query.
+(Task 1)
 + **Overall quality of clarification pane-Quality Labelling** Overall quality labels for clarification panes in addition to quality labels for individual candidate answers.
+(Task 2)
 + **Specific quality measures of clarification panes-Aspect Labelling** Characteristics labels including coverage, diversity, understandability and candidate answer order for every clarification pane.
+(Task 3)

+The format of each survey is also available for review.

 ## Data Format
 The dataset is released in four tab-separated file format (TSV), with the header in the first row of each file.
 The column descriptions are given below.